 Best Mini ITX and Micro ATX Gaming PC Cases for the Money 2018

 I tried going without it.
-However, having used a Raspberry Pi, Patriot Box, Chromecast, as well as several Rokus I keep going back to my media PC.
+However, having used a Raspberry Pi, Patriot Box, Chromecast, as well as several Rokus I keep going back to my media gaming PC.
 Nothing compares with its flexibility.
-It works great, along with services like Plex and various streaming boxes and sticks, to deliver your media to anywhere you want it.
+It works great, along with services like Plex and various streaming boxes and sticks, to deliver your media to you anywhere you want it.
 There's also the added bonus of gaming on it.